JosephKeenan82/atm-machine/README.md

 For **mvn clean install** I used jacoco code coverage plugin to ensure minimum % of code is covered and used docker-compose plugin to bring up mysql container for REST tests (uses docker-compose-mysql.yml).

 Test from the REST level to ensure outputs are as expected and consistent.
 Tests use **test.properties** to communicate with mysl container.

-Once a commit has occurred a build is triggered in [travis-ci.com](travis-ci.com).
-A hook is added to github from travis-ci which triggers the build whenever code is committed.
-Information for the build is obtained from the simple **.travis.yml**.

 -------------------------
 Known Issues